billal-ayyoob/kubernetes-resources/README.md

 # Kubernetes-resources
-These are k8s resources I have used previously to deploy applications on Google Cloud.
+These are k8s resources I have used previously to deploy applications on Google Kubernetes Engine.